Specializing in Geometric Abstract Sculpture

 John Whitehead

-This geometric abstract sculpture consists of three wooden components: 1) Four stepped octahedrons; 2) ten wooden stepped motifs (inserted into five metal cubes); and 3) a stepped wooden base.
+This African-influence geometric abstract sculpture consists of three wooden components: 1) Four stepped octahedrons; 2) ten wooden stepped motifs (inserted into five metal cubes); and 3) a stepped wooden base.
 All three components were made from woodworking power and hand tools.
 My selection of two species of wood (mahogany and walnut) was influenced by advice I received from Carlos Nevarez, Foreman Emeritus - Berkeley Mills.

 I started by milling the wood strips in the two selected species of wood.
 I had to calculate each wooden strip to an exact measured thickness.